et-com/etcom/lessons/github/jekyll.md

 ## Setting up Jekyll locally

 The great thing about using Jekyll is that, once it is all setup, you can develop locally and then push your content to GitHub.
-This part is a little more technical and
+This part is a little more technical and I haven't refined the process for prime time (so we will have to work through this together)

 ### What are the prerequisites?